gamepark/gamepark.github.io/docs/step-by-step-example/end-of-the-game.md

 ## Triggering the end

-When a condition is met to end the game, you need to return this move as a consequence:
+When a condition is met to end the game, you need to return a `endGame` move as a consequence:

 ```typescript
 export class SomeRule extends PlayerTurnRule {